AlienMajik/pwnagotchi_plugins/README.md

 ### MadHatter Plugin Configuration Options

 ## main.plugins.mad_hatter.show_voltage = false
 Controls whether the battery voltage (in volts, e.g., "4.1V") is displayed in the UI string alongside capacity and charging status.
 If true, voltage is included; if false, it's omitted to keep the UI cleaner.
 (Default: False)

 ## main.plugins.mad_hatter.shutdown_enabled = false
 Enables or disables the auto-shutdown feature.
 When true, the plugin monitors battery capacity and triggers a safe shutdown (pwnagotchi.shutdown()) if it falls below the shutdown threshold for a sustained period (based on grace settings).
 If false, no shutdown checks occur.
 (Default: False)

 ## main.plugins.mad_hatter.shutdown_threshold = 5
 Sets the battery capacity percentage (%) below which the plugin considers initiating a shutdown (if shutdown_enabled is true and the battery is discharging).
 This is the critical low-battery trigger point.
 (Default: 5)

 ## main.plugins.mad_hatter.warning_threshold = 15
 Sets the battery capacity percentage (%) below which the plugin logs a warning message (e.g., "Battery low (X%) - Consider charging!") if the battery is discharging.
 This acts as an early alert before shutdown.
 (Default: 15)

 ## main.plugins.mad_hatter.shutdown_grace = 3
 Defines the number of consecutive low-battery readings (below shutdown_threshold) required before triggering a shutdown.
 This helps prevent false positives from temporary dips.
 The counter resets if the battery recovers or starts charging.
 (Default: 3)

 ## main.plugins.mad_hatter.shutdown_grace_period = 30
 Specifies the minimum duration (in seconds) that the low-battery condition must persist (after the grace count is met) before shutdown is triggered.
 This adds an extra layer of persistence checking.
 (Default: 30)

 ## main.plugins.mad_hatter.poll_interval = 10
 Sets the interval (in seconds) between hardware reads (e.g., voltage, capacity, charging status) from the UPS HAT.
 Lower values provide fresher data but increase overhead; higher values reduce I2C/GPIO usage.
 Between polls, cached values are used.
 (Default: 10)

 ## main.plugins.mad_hatter.ui_position_x = null
 Sets the x-coordinate (horizontal position) for the UI display element on the Pwnagotchi screen.
 If set to null (or None in code), it defaults to a calculated position (screen width / 2 + 15, typically top-right).
 Use an integer for custom placement.
 (Default: None)

 ## main.plugins.mad_hatter.ui_position_y = 0
 Sets the y-coordinate (vertical position) for the UI display element.
 A value of 0 places it at the top of the screen.
 Adjust for custom layouts.
 (Default: 0)

 ## main.plugins.mad_hatter.show_icon = true
 Controls whether Unicode icons are included in the UI display string: "🔋" for battery and "⚡" for charging (if active).
 If true, icons are shown; if false, only text (e.g., capacity and charging symbol) is displayed.
 (Default: True)

 ## main.plugins.mad_hatter.battery_mah = 2000
 Specifies the battery capacity in milliamp-hours (mAh) used to estimate remaining runtime.
 This value is plugged into the formula: (capacity / 100) * battery_mah / avg_current_ma * 60 to calculate minutes left, shown in the UI as "(~Xm)".
 Adjust based on your actual battery specs.
 (Default: 2000)

 ## main.plugins.mad_hatter.avg_current_ma = 200
 Sets the assumed average current draw in milliamps (mA) for runtime estimates.
 This represents the typical power consumption of your Pwnagotchi setup and is used in the runtime calculation formula.
 Tune it based on measurements for accuracy.
 (Default: 200)

 ## main.plugins.mad_hatter.debug_mode = false
 Enables or disables debug information in the UI display string.
 If true, it appends error counts (from failed reads) and battery cycle counts (e.g., "Err:X Cyc:Y").
 Useful for troubleshooting; if false, this info is hidden.
 (Default: False)

-## main.plugins.mad_hatter.charging_gpio = 16
+## main.plugins.mad_hatter.charging_gpio = 6
 Specifies the GPIO pin (in BCM mode) used for charging detection on supported HATs (e.g., X1200 or UPS Lite).
-If the pin reads LOW, it's considered charging ('+').
-Set to null (or None) if not applicable or if using I2C-based detection.
-(Default: None, but often set per HAT like 16 for X1200)
+For X1200, defaults internally to pin 6 with HIGH indicating charging; for others like UPS Lite, pin 16 with custom logic.
+Set to a specific pin to override; null uses HAT defaults or I2C-based detection if applicable.
+(Default: None)

 ## main.plugins.mad_hatter.alert_threshold = 10
 Sets the low-battery alert threshold percentage (%) for the fuel gauge chip (primarily MAX170xx-based HATs).
 This configures the chip's internal alert register to trigger at (32 - threshold), notifying the system of low power.
 Ignored for non-supported HATs.
 (Default: 10)

-## main.plugins.mad_hatter.ups_type = 'x1200'
+## main.plugins.mad_hatter.ups_type = 'auto'
 Specifies the type of UPS HAT connected.
 Set to 'auto' for automatic I2C scanning and detection.
 Other values include 'x1200', 'ups_lite', 'waveshare_c', 'pisugar', 'sb_ups', 'x750', or 'ep0136'.
 This overrides auto-detection and selects type-specific reading methods.
 (Default: 'auto')

 ### Restart Pwnagotchi
 Apply changes with:

 ```bash
 sudo systemctl restart pwnagotchi
 ```

 ## Usage
 - **Monitor Battery Stats:** View capacity, charging status, voltage (optional), and runtime on the UI.
 - **Enable Auto-Shutdown:** Set shutdown_enabled to true for safe power-off on low battery.